naeemark/todo-serverless/README.md

 How to set up

+- You need to [configure aws credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) locally, for this service a local profile is being used, which should be relapaced accordingly in `package.json`
 - To set-up the project locally you need to clone this repo, from `main` or some latest TAG

 Install dependencies: